Driver Ed FAQ

 If your teen wants to get their license at 16, then they must take six hours of Behind-The-Wheel (BTW) Driving Lessons.
 Otherwise, they must wait till they are at least 16 and a half years old to get their restricted driver's license.

 No matter the decision, driving lessons with a certified driving instructor is highly recommended for learning drivers.
-Our BTW private driving lessons are one-on-one with your student and a Colorado Police Officer as the driving instructor.
+Our BTW private driving lessons are one-on-one with your student and a Colorado Police Officer, retired Police Offier, First Responder Or a Police trained State of CO certified instructor as the driving instructor.
 Each three-hour lesson will cover basic car control, road management, scanning, decision making, hazard management, and highway control.
 Lessons can also be tailored to the student's needs, such as specific routes and skills.

 To learn more about our Behind-The-Wheel Driving Lessons visit our Driving Lessons page.